NREL/OpenStudio-user-documentation/docs/measures/measure_writing_guide.md

 ```

 ## Measure Testing
 Measure testing is an excellent tool to validate your code as you are writing a measure and to test your completed measures as new versions of OpenStudio are released.
-Tests allow you to run the test pragmatically outside of the OpenStudio GUI's.
+Tests allow you to run the test programmatically outside of the OpenStudio GUI's.
 When you create a new measure using the OpenStudio Application or the Parametric Analysis Tool it comes with a functioning test.
 Ideally all measures on BCL will also have at least one test, but that isn't currently enforced.
 Below are a number of reasons you want measure tests.

 *   Test measures with various versions of Ruby.
 *   Test measures with various versions of OpenStudio.